Hood117/ssh-guide/README.md

 # SSH Toolkit

-This repo covers everything about SSH for Linux sysadmins and learners: setup, hardening, passwordless login, and more.
+This repo covers everything about SSH for Linux sysadmins and learners: setup, hardening, passwordless login, and more

 ---

 ##  Scripts

-- `ssh_configure.sh` — Installs and configures OpenSSH
+- `ssh_configure.sh` — Installs and configure OpenSSH
 - `ssh_keygen.sh` — Creates RSA key pair for passwordless SSH
 - `ssh_copykey.sh` — Copies SSH key to remote host
 - `ssh_hostname_login.sh` — Lets you SSH using a name instead of an IP